RobinMcCorkell/uptime-tracker/README.md

   times are the number of seconds in each state, or the percentage output format, where the relative times are a percentage of the time for the entire listing.

+### Reasons ###

+The 'reason' command can be used to specify reasons for shutdowns.
+Although this has no effect on the output of the other commands, it provides a useful means of 'tagging' a particular session with a message.

+* 'get' will output the reason attached to a particular session, specified by the first parameter passed to it
+* 'set' will set the reason for a session.
+The session ID is specified by the first parameter, and the second parameter specifies the string to be attached